Hot water makes the difference

 Better cleaning result

-Hot water softens congealed oil and grease and significantly improves emulsification, making it very easy remove.
-In the food industry, proteins and grease can be loosened extremely effectively with hot water.
+Hot water softens congealed oil and grease and significantly improves emulsification, making it very easy to remove.
+In the food industry, proteins and grease can be loosened extremely effective with hot water.

 Reduced cleaning agent consumption